Palais de la Decouverte

 5) Centre Pompidou

-Certainly not a science museum, but this modern art museum had it’s share of aesthetically pleasing geometric constructions, not to mention a few Picasso’s along the way.
+Certainly not a science museum, but this modern art museum had its share of aesthetically pleasing geometric constructions, not to mention a few Picasso’s along the way.
 Here is Antoine Pevsner’s “Construction spatiale aux 3ème et 4ème dimensions”.

 And some other optical modern art!

-As a summary I’d definitely recommend making the big trip to Northern Paris for “Cité des Sciences et de l’Industrie” and a nice leisurely stroll through Musee d’Histoire Naturelle.
+In a summary I’d definitely recommend making the big trip to Northern Paris for “Cité des Sciences et de l’Industrie” and a nice leisurely stroll through Musee d’Histoire Naturelle.
 I’d suggest that the other two are totally optional.

 Other things to do include visiting the famous lab of Marie Curie at the “Curie Museum“.
-If you’re visiting Paris before April 3rd, 2011 you can also stop by at the Palace of Versailles for their “Science & Curiosities at the Court of Versailles” exhibit.
+If you’re visiting Paris before April 3rd, 2011 you can also stop by the Palace of Versailles for their “Science & Curiosities at the Court of Versailles” exhibit.

-One of a kind scientific souvenirs, you’ll want to visit Les puces de Paris.
+One-of-a-kind scientific souvenirs, you’ll want to visit Les puces de Paris.
 A great place to find complete skeletons, old phrenological brain models, brass telescopes, and old chemistry bottles (have those been autoclaved?).

 So if you’re a scientist or science fan visiting Paris, let me know in the comments and I’ll answer everything you want to know.